 Key values:-

- A low P/B ratio could also mean that something is fundamentally wrong with the company.
+A low P/B ratio could also mean that something is fundamentally wrong

- Buying a stock for less than its book value can create a "margin of safety" for value investors
+Buying a stock for less than its book value can create a "margin of safety"

 Formula:-